Undergraduate Course: Data Analysis and Machine Learning 4 (ELEE10031)

 |Summary||Data-driven solutions using machine learning are becoming increasingly prevalent in society.
 It is essential that the modern engineer has the tools to analyse and interpret data, and be able to apply machine learning methods where appropriate.
 They should also have an appreciation of the ethical issues that can arise when making decisions based on these methods.

 This course aims to provide engineering students with the skills to process and examine different forms of data in Python, and an understanding of how machine learning methods can use this data to solve classification and regression problems.
-They will learn how to implement these methods in Python using Scikit-learn and PyTorch.
+They will learn how to implement these methods in Python using Scikit-learn.
 The students will also gain an awareness of: when it is appropriate to use a particular method (if any); best practices; the ethical issues that can occur when sourcing data and deploying machine learning in the real world.

 This course takes a hands-on approach to performing data analysis and using machine learning.
 It combines traditional teaching with lab sessions using interactive Jupyter notebooks where students will develop and run Python code to analyse data and try out machine learning methods for themselves.
 Each week's teaching will consist of a lecture to introduce material and a follow-up lab session to put it into practice.
-The technical content of the course is split into three parts:

 Information for Visiting Students